chefnobody/personal-website/_posts/2019-01-26-react-from-scratch-part-2.md

 ### But Why?

 Now is a good time to ask "But why are we doing this?".
 We're using webpack because manually compiling, obfuscating, compressing and bundling all our JavaScript assets is a ton of work. webpack makes this a snap.
 Feel free to do that it hand, though. 😎

+---

+In Part 3, we will write some [React](https://reactjs.org/)! ⚛️